kotelesroberto/portfolio/projects/black_sun_imperial_brands/README.md

 ## :star2: About the project

-<p>The task was creating an eye-catching official webpage for Subsea7.</p>
+<p>The task was creating an eye-catching official webpage for Imperial Brands.</p>

 <!-- Screenshots -->